Nshmais/Practice/README.md

 6.	*If you were to start your full-stack developer position today, what would be your goals a year from now?*
-- For the next year from now, I am looking forward to learn django, explore more and polishing my skills in javascript and Angular.js.
+- For the next year from now, I am looking forward to learn Django, explore more and polishing my skills in JavaScript  and Angular.js.